 Whether you are a contractor with one commercial truck or a trucking company that operates a fleet of semi-trailers, you need commercial truck insurance.
 It can be hard to tell what kind of insurance coverage you need as there are a variety of myths out there about truck insurance.
-Purchasing insurance without having all the correct information can cost you big bucks, especially if you are in an accident and not covered properly.
-We’ve come up with a number of commercial truck insurance myths and facts.
-Here are some that you should know about.

 Who is responsible when a semi-truck crashes and spills hundreds of gallons of toxic material near a salmon stream?
 That exact scenario happened in Anchorage, Alaska recently, and the driver was just sentenced to jail time for oil polluting after he crashed an oil tanker into a snowbank.
 The driver spilled more than 2,800 gallons of diesel fuel near the tributary of a Salmon stream.

 Recruiting and keeping good truck drivers is difficult for most fleet owners.
 There is currently a shortage of qualified truck drivers.
 According to the American Trucking Organization, the trucking industry needs to hire at least one million truck drivers over the next decade to meet the current demand

 Imagine looking in your rear review mirror and seeing your cargo spill onto the roadway.
 A scenario like this could result in a serious accident.
 A vehicle might swerve into oncoming traffic to avoid hitting the cargo.

 Trucking managers — do you know what the term negligent entrustment means?
 Well, getting familiar with this term should be a priority.
 Negligent entrustment is so crucial because it could leave you vulnerable to a lawsuit.

 How long has it been since you reviewed your trucking insurance policy?
 Has your policy grown with your business?